Kevin Bramble: Monoski manufacturer

 After several years skiing in a monoski he had purchased, Bramble decided to design and build his own.
 After several prototypes resulted in a model he was satisfied with, he began hand-building monoskis for friends and teammates, and Kevin Bramble Goodz (KBG) was born.
-After operating the business out of his garage in Truckee for several years, Bramble relocated back to his home town of Cape May Court House, New Jersey, in 2004 so his family could help him run the business.
+After operating the business out of his garage in Truckee, California, for several years, Bramble relocated back to his home town of Cape May Court House, New Jersey, in 2004 so his family could help him run the business.
 Seven out of the 10 current U.S. Disabled Ski Team monoskiers ski in KBG monoskis.
 Bramble also builds his own unique, three-wheeled wheelchairs and has plans to launch a downhill mountain-bike wheelchair soon.